promptfoo/promptfoo/site/docs/red-team/plugins/intent.md

       - id: 'jailbreak'
 ```

 The Intent plugin creates one test case for each intent specified.
 The intent text is used directly as the prompt and the model's response is evaluated against the intended behavior.
-This is unlike all other plugins which generate variations of a goal designed to illicit a specific harmful behavior.
+This is unlike all other plugins which generate variations of a goal designed to elicit a specific harmful behavior.

 :::note
 numTests is ignored for the Intent plugin.